xhhuanglab/RiceNavi/README.md

 Taking adavantage of the integrated QTN map, the RiceNavi-QTNpick package can take mapping BAM file of user's rice sample (receptor rice sample) as input, and call the genotype of the sample at the causative sites.
 The genotype of  the user's sample is compared to those of the samples in the QTN library, after which the QTN library samples harboring the alterative allele for each QTN could be provided.
 Users can pick the beneficial QTN(s).
 After picking the QTN(s), the donor sample list will be provided.

 Before running RiceNavi-QTNpick package, the BAM file of the rice sample is need to be genenerated by User.
-Please use the rice genome MSU v7 as the reference.
-We also provide a script `pre_mapping_to_bam_pipeline.pl` (in the RiceNavi-QTNpick directory) for users to generate realigned.bam with Paired-end fastq files as  inputs.
+We here provide a script `pre_mapping_to_bam_pipeline.pl` (in the RiceNavi-QTNpick directory) for users to generate realigned.bam with Paired-end fastq files as  inputs.
+Please use the rice genome [MSU v7](http://rice.plantbiology.msu.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/all.dir/) as the reference.

-Generate 'realigned.bam' with User sample's paired-end fastq files as  inputs.
+Generate `realigned.bam` with User sample's paired-end fastq files as  inputs.

 CMD: `perl pre_mapping_to_bam_pipeline.pl RiceNavi-QTNpick.cfg fq1 fq2 SamplePrefix `